 This motivated Clayton to engage in a three-year post-graduate pathway of becoming a mindfulness teacher.

-Clayton teaches from the perspective of what are called 2nd Generation Mindfulness approaches.
+Clayton teaches from the perspective of both 1st Generation and 2nd Generation Mindfulness approaches.
 His primary interests are the application of mindfulness towards general-wellbeing, the importance of the intersection between the secular and contemplative practice of “mindfulness meditation”, research into the boundary conditions surrounding mindfulness in its application towards psychological well-being, the mechanisms at work at mediating change in mindfulness practice and the importance of investigating potential adverse effects.

 Beyond this, Clayton also advocates for a more balanced approach when it comes to teaching and researching mindfulness and that we need to heed the words of Deane H. Shapiro (1992) and the need of: